-There are two key elements - research and implementation.
-Detailed research and analysis can reveal the issues that people have with your website; with these findings you can then design new web pages.
-Your designs should be split tested to find out whether they solve the problem and increase sales.
+There are two key elements to CRO - research and implementation.
+Detailed research and analysis can reveal the issues with your website that are holding back conversions.
+With these findings you can then design new, more effective web pages.
+Your designs should be tested to find out whether they solve the problem and increase sales.

 1. Change your mindset

 Learn to say: "I don't know… but I'll find out".
 This allows you to work without prejudices, hunches, guesswork, assumptions or well-meaning opinions.

 The only views that count are those of your target customer.
 You, your boss, your team - they are not your target customer, and their opinions don't count.

 Even the best optimisation process in the world can't help you get results if you're biased about what the problems are before you start.

 2. Focus on where visitors are dropping out